 - Atypical bites and missing teeth.

-This is one of the weirdest forms of sleep behavior.
+This is one of the weirdest forms of this behavior.
 Sleep sex which is also referred to as sexsomnia is where a person engages in sex activities while asleep.
 These sexual activities can be:

 - Actual penetrative sex with a known partner.